Gurjaani Municipality

 Gurjaani (გურჯაანის მუნიციპალიტეტი, Gurjaanis municiṗaliṫeṫi) is an administrative-territorial unit in eastern Georgia, Kakheti region.
-Until 1917, the territory of Gurjaani municipality was part of Telavi Mazra of Tbilisi Governorate; since 1921 it has been included in Telavi Mazra; Since 1930, it has been an independent district in Kakheti district, then it became a separate district.
+Until 1917, the territory of Gurjaani municipality was part of Telavi Mazra of Tbilisi Governorate; since 1921 it has been included in Telavi Mazra; Since 1930, it has been an independent district in Kakheti region, then it became a separate district.
 It has been a municipality since 2006.

 The population was 54,337 as of the 2014 census, and it has an area of 846 km2.

 History

 Gurjaani is a municipality located in the Kakheti region.
 It has been inhabited since ancient times; a stone age human settlement has been discovered.
 The municipality's territory was densely populated both in the Bronze Age and the Ancient and Feudal Ages.
 The name Gurjaani has a Turkish origin: the word "Gurj" is Turkish and means Georgian, and "Gurjaani" means a settlement of Georgians.

 A large part of the territory of Gurjaani municipality was within Hereti under Saeristavo (principality) of Vejini.
 From the 70s of the 15th centuries, after the abolition of the principalities in Kakheti, there were several shrines (of Vejini, Veliszikhe, Kalauri, Shashiani, Akhasheni, Jimiti, Chumlaki and others).